jacojayy/jacojayy/README.md

 ----

 ### Ask me any questions 📬
-- **You can ask me any questions in the issues tab of this repository.
+- **You can ask me any questions on Discord.
 I will reply as fast as I can.**